Som-Energia/somenergia-courses/apunts/auth.md

 - :+1: Easy to revoke: remove/deactivate the DB entry
 - :+1: Easy to list active tokens: list active DB entries
-- :sad: Uses DB space (do not scale on huge systems)
+- :-1: Uses DB space (do not scale on huge systems)
 - :-1: Latency: Requires access to the database or http call to the auth server if separated

 **Self-Encoded token:**